5dan/heroku-node-rproxy/README.md

 [![Build Status](https://travis-ci.org/nickolanack/heroku-node-rproxy.svg?branch=master)](https://travis-ci.org/nickolanack/heroku-node-rproxy)

-this is going to be a web-socket proxy app with an html interface for configuration (possibly)
+This is (still) a proof of concept, I want some apps to be able to tunnel in and out of private networks using a service such as heroku as a proxy server. however only 80, and 433 are open on heroku so this is an attempt to make that work...

-This is a proof of concept, I want some apps to be able to tunnel in and out of private networks using a service such as heroku as a proxy server. however only 80, and 433 are open on heroku so this is an attempt to make that work...
+although this project is meant to work on heroku, it should work on any public server with nodejs and npm installed. the server uses environment variables from heroku, or from command line.

-although this project is meant to work on heroku, it should work on any public server with nodejs and npm installed.
+btw: heroku

-the server uses environment variables from heroku, or from command like like so.
+A quick start to getting the server (bridgeproxy) running locally

 ```bash

 #run the server http+ws